maazkj10/lberta-Energy-Supply-and-Demand---Inference/README.md

 ## 1. Data Exploration and Preprocessing

 ### Data Sources
-The dataset contains monthly energy consumption and power generation data for Alberta, with features including:
+The dataset was obtained from the **Alberta Utility Commission**, containing monthly energy consumption and power generation data for Alberta, with features including:
 - **Date**: Year and month of energy consumption.
 - **Monthly Consumption**: Energy usage for each month in GWh.
 - **Fuel Types**: Breakdown of power generation by fuel type (e.g., natural gas, coal, renewables).